kmarcie/overwatchhud/README.md

 - Adjusted colour of the timer

 Jan 5 2018
-- updated hud for jungle infero
+- updated hud for jungle inferno
 - had to get rid of "play" button, stuck the find a game up in the corner like default because I had no other choice.
 Made the top bar slimmer at least at the cost of cutting up the party slots
 - Added back the contracts button
 - Added new animations for the survey and xp bar (long overdue sorry)